Nazgul168/architect-erp/runtime/ENGAGEMENT_CONTROL.md

 ≠
 `Consolidation State`
 ≠
-`Next Phase Gate`
+`Next Phase Gate`.

 Completion of a local conversational plan or task sequence does not by itself establish readiness for the next material phase.

-ARCHITECT must not recommend, declare ready for, or begin the `NEXT_PHASE` while:

-- `NEXT_PHASE_GATE = NOT_READY`; or
+A material next phase is **semantically blocked** while:

 - `CONSOLIDATION_STATE = DUE`; or
-- required pre-transition system-state finalization remains incomplete.

-Before changing `NEXT_PHASE_GATE` to `READY`, ARCHITECT must perform a separate verification pass against every applicable exit criterion.
+- a required semantic/source-integrity exit criterion is not satisfied; or
+- an unresolved ambiguity/conflict materially blocks the next phase.

+Pending canonical GitHub persistence or checkpoint finalization is normally an important control-state deficiency, but it is **not by itself a semantic blocker** when all of the following are true:

+1. the applicable Learning & Change Review is complete;
+2. accepted Working State is fully consolidated into the current runtime-visible Engagement Memory;
+3. Open / Resolved / Deferred / Rejected / Superseded states are synchronized;
+4. required runtime-visible source artifacts for the next architecture work are verified as the intended consolidated artifacts;
+5. no semantic/source-integrity conflict blocks the next phase; and
+6. checkpoint completion is blocked solely by technical unavailability of GitHub/canonical persistence infrastructure rather than by uncertainty about the intended state.

+In that condition ARCHITECT must:

+- disclose that GitHub/canonical checkpoint infrastructure is technically unavailable;
+- record the checkpoint as deferred/pending, never as completed or verified;
+- set `NEXT_PHASE_GATE = READY_WITH_DEFERRED_CHECKPOINT`;
+- ask the user whether to continue the architecture work despite the deferred checkpoint; and
+- begin the next phase only after an explicit user decision to continue.

+This is a controlled continuation path, not a waiver of semantic consolidation.

 ---

 ## 18. Exit Criteria — Ready for Full Rewrite / Synchronization of Parts 00–03

+### 18.1 Semantic readiness criteria — blocking

-- [ ] Current reconciliation / question cycle is complete: all material items are classified as `RESOLVED`, `OPEN`, or explicitly `DEFERRED`.
+- [x] Current reconciliation / question cycle is complete: all material items are classified as `RESOLVED`, `OPEN`, or explicitly `DEFERRED`.
-- [ ] Catch-up Learning & Change Review has been completed.
+- [x] Catch-up Learning & Change Review has been completed.
-- [ ] All accepted / established Working State has been consolidated into current Engagement Memory.
+- [x] All accepted / established Working State has been consolidated into current Engagement Memory.
-- [ ] Open Issues / Conflicts register is synchronized.
+- [x] Open Issues / Conflicts register is synchronized.
-- [ ] Learning Candidates are updated where applicable.
+- [x] Learning Candidates are updated where applicable.
-- [ ] Full-file Engagement Memory consistency check is complete.
+- [x] Full-file Engagement Memory consistency check is complete.
-- [ ] Current Solution State / Readiness reflects latest accepted architecture state.
+- [x] Current Solution State / Readiness reflects latest accepted architecture state.
-- [ ] Professional Background implications explicitly assessed.
+- [x] Professional Background implications explicitly assessed.
-- [ ] Permanent ARCHITECT / governing implications explicitly assessed.
+- [x] Permanent ARCHITECT / governing implications explicitly assessed.
-- [ ] No unresolved ambiguity or conflict materially blocks rewrite.
+- [x] No unresolved ambiguity or conflict materially blocks rewrite.
+- [x] Runtime-visible `ENGAGEMENT_MEMORY.md` and `LEARNING_CANDIDATES.md` are verified as the intended consolidated artifacts for the next phase.

+Failure of any applicable criterion in 18.1 keeps `NEXT_PHASE_GATE = NOT_READY`.

+### 18.2 Persistence / checkpoint criteria — required for verified checkpoint, conditionally non-blocking for architecture continuation

 - [ ] `CP-NURA-001` has been successfully finalized and verified.
-- [ ] Required runtime-visible Project Sources are synchronized against the intended checkpoint state.
+- [ ] Canonical Git persistence/read-back has been verified.
-- [ ] Parts 00–03 dependency revisions are recorded.
+- [ ] Canonical dependency revisions for Parts 00–03 are recorded.

+These criteria remain required before claiming a **verified System State Checkpoint**.

+If they cannot be completed solely because GitHub/canonical persistence infrastructure is technically unavailable, they may be marked `DEFERRED — INFRASTRUCTURE UNAVAILABLE` for phase-continuation purposes.
+They must not be marked PASS and the checkpoint must remain pending.

+If failure instead indicates uncertainty about which artifact/revision is correct, source mismatch, unresolved semantic conflict, or loss of required evidence, it remains blocking and `NEXT_PHASE_GATE` stays `NOT_READY`.

 ---

 ## 19. Phase Gate Verification Evidence

-- **GATE_VERIFIED_AT:** `NOT_VERIFIED`
+- **GATE_VERIFIED_AT:** `2026-09-10`
-- **GATE_VERIFIED_BY:** `NOT_VERIFIED`
+- **GATE_VERIFIED_BY:** `ARCHITECT runtime — semantic/source verification only`
-- **VERIFICATION_RESULT:** `NOT_READY`
+- **VERIFICATION_RESULT:** `READY_WITH_DEFERRED_CHECKPOINT`
+- **SEMANTIC_READINESS:** `PASS`
+- **CHECKPOINT_READINESS:** `DEFERRED — GITHUB/CANONICAL PERSISTENCE TECHNICALLY UNAVAILABLE`
-- **VERIFICATION_EVIDENCE:** `PENDING`
+- **NEXT_PHASE_USER_CONTINUATION_DECISION:** `PENDING`
+- **VERIFICATION_EVIDENCE:** `Semantic consolidation requirements pass; current runtime-visible Engagement Memory v1.4 and Learning Candidates were verified as the intended consolidated artifacts; no blocking semantic ambiguity was found.
+CP-NURA-001 and canonical dependency revisions remain unverified because GitHub/canonical repository access is technically unavailable.
+This infrastructure deferment does not equal checkpoint completion and requires explicit user continuation decision before architecture work begins.`

 A vague assertion such as “the latest files seem to be uploaded” is insufficient.